d1manson/waveform/README.md

 ```

 #### Understanding the code

+Warning: I do not recommend trying to modify the code, you are likely to waste a lot of time.
+Some parts are reasonably well-written, and there is a fair degree of modularity overal, but there is also very little in the way of consistency across the project.
+The most significant shortcomming is that in many cruical places it is very "low level", in so far as it doesn't use a Maths library or a data-flow library.
+If you really do want to make changes, then get in touch and I'll try and talk you out of it, or at the very least give you a list of things to watch out for!!

 **Notes for serious future development**
 There are a bunch of web standards/stuff which are in early stages of development at the time of writing, but which will be useful in future:  [Polymer 1.0](https://www.polymer-project.org/1.0/), [Shared Array Buffers](https://www.chromestatus.com/feature/4570991992766464) (and allied atomic/threading APIs), [Chrome asm.js optimisation](https://code.google.com/p/v8/issues/detail?id=2599), [WebGL 2.0](http://blog.tojicode.com/2013/09/whats-coming-in-webgl-20.html), [SIMD in JS](https://hacks.mozilla.org/2014/10/introducing-simd-js/) (in some form).